 IMEI Registration in Indonesia: How to do it and do you have to

-The new rules about IMEI registration in Indonesia came into effect on 18 April 2020.
+The current rules about IMEI registration in Indonesia came into effect on 18 April 2020.
 Officially it is all about restricting black-market phones and phones bought from abroad.

 Do I need to register IMEI in Indonesia?